MarcL/javascript-testing-beginners-course/doc/day2.md

 ## Install packages we need for testing

+You'll use [mocha](https://mochajs.org/) for the test runner but it doesn't come with an assertion library by default.
+Install [chai](http://chaijs.com/) for some expressive assertions which make your tests easy to read.

 ```shell
 npm install --save-dev mocha chai
 ```

 ## Install babel for ES6 transpilation

+I prefer to use ES6 syntax for my JavaScript.
+Install [babel](https://babeljs.io/) and some plugins to allow you to transpile to ES5 on the fly.
+You'll install:

-* babel-register - Automatically compile files on the fly by binding to Node require
+* [babel-register](https://babeljs.io/docs/usage/babel-register/) - Automatically compile files on the fly by binding to Node require
-* babel-preset-env - Automatically determine babel plugins + polyfills needed
+* [babel-preset-env](https://github.com/babel/babel-preset-env) - Automatically determine babel plugins + polyfills needed

 ```shell
 npm install --save-dev babel-register babel-preset-env
 ```

-* Create a babel file for the preset
+### Create a babel file for the preset

 ```shell
 touch .babelrc
 ```

-* Edit .babelrc
+### Edit .babelrc

+Add the followng JSON code to the `.babelrc` file to enable the default preset plugin:

 ```json
 {